iomesh/docs/docs/advanced-functions/localpv-manager.md

 ## IOMesh Hostpath LocalPV

+Hostpath 和 Device Local PV 的定义、使用场景

 When selecting local PV type for your applications or databases, consider whether they require exclusive use of a disk or the ability to mount a raw block device.
 If so, select the IOMesh Device local PV.
 However, if this is not a requirement, choose the IOMesh Hostpath local PV instead.

 IOMesh Hostpath LocalPV allows Kubernetes PVs to be created based on a directory on a node to be made available to Pods, and supports PV-level capacity limits.

 ### Create IOMesh Hostpath Local PV

+1. A default StorageClass will the

-1. Create a StorageClass with the following content and configure `basePath` and `enableQuota` if needed.
+Create a StorageClass with the following content and configure `basePath` and `enableQuota` if needed.
 You may also use the default StorageClass created when IOMesh LocalPV Manager is deployed.

     ```yaml
     apiVersion: storage.k8s.io/v1